DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         heroku create

-**->** This will display a system generated app name; the commands below use "serene-basin-70362", but yours will differ: heroku assigns this name to your app; copy it carefully.
+**->** This will display a system generated app name; the commands below use "serene-basin-70362", but **yours will be different**: heroku assigns this name to your app; copy it carefully.

 The next command may take a few moments, be patient.